A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 But unlike China, in Taiwan people speak English relatively well (young people speak it perfectly and older people a little less, but still correct).

 Sockets: The sockets are those with the 2 flat pins.
-You will therefore need a universal adapter (see on Amazon).
+You will therefore need a universal adapter.
 The current is 110 Volts (and not 220 as in Europe)

 Internet: Taiwan is VERY connected.
 Wifi is available everywhere in the guesthouses and cafés.
 The mobile network is also excellent in large cities (a little more random in the mountains, but overall still with good coverage).